nelsonjchen/cowboystyle/README.md

 The sidebar is like the parking lot signs since the colors fit in just fine.

 A script generates night versions.

-## Bot

-This bot switches between night and day versions.
-It calculates the altitude of the sun at the campus and switches to night once the sun is below horizon or to day once just below horizon.
-This shouldn't use any external services and should be pretty optional.

 ## Random Notes
 Modded Official logo from http://satedproductions.com/tmp/reddit/alien/